RPA-US/screenrpa/README.md

 ## Create docker container

-Open a terminal emulator, navigate to the root directory of the project and run **`docker-compose up`** from  to create the container.
+Open a terminal emulator, navigate to the root directory of the project and run **`docker-compose -f docker-compose-dev.yml up`** from  to create the container.
 This container will be composed of two images:
 - Rim-dev: Image with the project code and dependencies, mounted in /rim
 - db: PostgreSQL image to store the database